stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 quite so much secrecy about Yig.
 The plains tribes, less cautious than the desert nomads and Pueblos, talked quite freely of their legends and autumn ceremonies with the first Indian agents, and let considerable of the lore spread out through the neighbouring regions of white settlement.
-The great fear came in the land-rush days of &rsquo;89, when some extraordinary incidents had been rumoured, and the rumours sustained, by what seemed to be hideously tangible proofs.
+The great fear came in the land-rush days of '89, when some extraordinary incidents had been rumoured, and the rumours sustained, by what seemed to be hideously tangible proofs.
 Indians said that the new white men did not know how to get on with Yig, and afterward the settlers came to take that theory at face value.
 Now no old-timer in middle Oklahoma, white or red, could be induced to breathe a word about the snake-god except in vague hints.
 Yet after all, the doctor added with almost needless emphasis, the only truly authenticated horror had been a thing of pitiful tragedy rather than of bewitchment.
-It was all very material and cruel&mdash;even that last phase which had caused so much dispute.
+It was all very material and cruel--even that last phase which had caused so much dispute.

   Dr. McNeill paused and cleared his throat before getting down to his special story, and I felt a tingling sensation as when a theatre curtain rises.
-The thing had begun when Walker Davis and his wife Audrey left Arkansas to settle in the newly opened public lands in the spring of 1889, and the end had come in the country of the Wichitas&mdash;north of the Wichita River, in what is at present Caddo County.
+The thing had begun when Walker Davis and his wife Audrey left Arkansas to settle in the newly opened public lands in the spring of 1889, and the end had come in the country of the Wichitas--north of the Wichita River, in what is at present Caddo County.
 There is a small village called Binger there now, and the railway goes through; but otherwise the place is less changed than other parts of Oklahoma.
-It is still a section of farms and ranches&mdash;quite productive in these days&mdash;since the great oil-fields do not come very close.
+It is still a section of farms and ranches--quite productive in these days--since the great oil-fields do not come very close.

-  Walker and Audrey had come from Franklin County in the Ozarks with a canvas-topped wagon, two mules, an ancient and useless dog called &ldquo;Wolf&rdquo;, and all their household goods.
+  Walker and Audrey had come from Franklin County in the Ozarks with a canvas-topped wagon, two mules, an ancient and useless dog called  "Wolf ", and all their household goods.
 They were typical hill-folk, youngish and perhaps a little more ambitious than most, and looked forward to a life of better returns for their hard work than they had had in Arkansas.
 Both were lean, raw-boned specimens; the man tall, sandy, and grey-eyed, and the woman short